magnoeasy/easybuilder/english.md

 <img src="./BuilderImages/GridInPage/img/0001.png">
 <img src="./BuilderImages/GridInPage/img/0002.png">

-2 pages should be created, one for listing data and the other for editing/ deleting data.
+2 pages should be created, one for listing data and the other for editing and deleting data.

 Page 1 - Listing data:
 Create the page and in page class add the form’s class previously created.